-Hence several aforementioned properties of quasiconvex subgroups of hyperbolic groups essential in Sageev's proof of Theorem 4.2 of \cite{S2} are no longer needed here.
+Hence several aforementioned properties of quasiconvex subgroups of hyperbolic groups essential in Sageev's proof are no longer needed in the proof of Theorem \ref{thmA}.
 Corollary \ref{cor:all} follows from Theorems \ref{thmA} by using the fact that finite or more generally virtually polycyclic subgroups are splitting-compatible.
 We apply Corollary \ref{cor:all} (i) in the case when $H$ has Kazhdan's property (T) and derive Corollary \ref{corT}.

 In \cite{HW1}, Hruska and Wise, conjectured that any subgroup of a virtually polycyclic group has bounded packing.
 This was later verified by Yang \cite{Yang}.
 Combining this result with a theorem of Hruska and Wise on bounded packing of relatively hyperbolic groups, one obtains that any relatively quasiconvex subgroup $H$ of a relatively hyperbolic group $G$ with virtually polycyclic peripheral subgroups has bounded packing in $G$.
 We then use Sageev's observation that when $H$ is codimension-$1$ and has bounded packing in $G$, the dual cube complex can be constructed to be finite dimensional.
 Corollary \ref{correl} is then derived using Corollary \ref{cor:all} (iii).
 The proof of Corollary \ref{corstr} is analogous to the proof of Corollary \ref{correl}.